NerdyMunchies/Data-Refinery-Exercise/README.md

 # Process
 ## Sign up on IBM Cloud
 An IBM Cloud account - A lite account, which is a free of charge account that doesn’t expire, can be created through going to [IBM Cloud](ibm.biz/devsummit).
+Make sure to set the region to US.

 ## Create a Data Refinery service instance
 - Select **Catalog** found at the top right of the page.